thelonious/kld-intersections/docs/ShapeInfo.md

 ## An X Radius and a Y Radius

-The x radius may be represented four ways:
+The radii may be represented four ways:

 - A `radii` property that is an object with `x` and `y` number properties
 - A `radii` property that is an array with two number elements, `rx` being the first element and `ry` being the second element